JetBrains/compose-multiplatform/tutorials/Mouse_Events/README.md

 `Modifier.onDrag` allows for configuration of the pointer that should trigger the drag (see `matcher: PointerMatcher`).
 Many `onDrag` modifiers can be chained together.

-The example below also shows how to access the state of keyboard modifiers (via `LocalWindowInfo.current.keyboardModifier`) for cases when keyboard modifiers can alter the behaviour of the drag (for example: move an item if simple drag; or copy/paste an item if dragged with Ctrl pressed)
+The example below also shows how to access the state of keyboard modifiers (via `LocalWindowInfo.current.keyboardModifier`) for cases when keyboard modifiers can alter the behaviour of the drag (for example: move an item if we perform a simple drag; or copy/paste an item if dragged with Ctrl pressed)

 ```kotlin
 import androidx.compose.foundation.ExperimentalFoundationApi